The Granny Gifts Cardigan is a quick crochet sweater design that is worked in one piece, using a simple granny stitch worked in rows.

 Making a full crochet sweater can be intimidating.
 Sizing, finishing something larger, and following a more complicated pattern are all factors that make this kind of a project seem like something only experienced crocheters tackle.

 In today’s post, I am so, so excited to share a new design with you for a cardigan that will hopefully make the whole idea of crocheting a sweater more approachable.
 The simplicity of this design can make it a good first sweater project or simply provide a quick and easy option no matter how experienced you are!
-To try it for yourself, you can get the free download in one size, or find the full version(sizes XS to XL) in the Crochet Maker’s Vault.
+To try it for yourself, you can get the free download in one size, or find the full version(sizes XS to XL) as part of a Makers Crochet Community Membership.

 Keep reading to see more from this fun project, see more examples, and grab the pattern for yourself!

 (Note: This post contains affiliate links, meaning that if you make a purchase it may benefit me at no extra cost to you.
 You can read all of my affiliate disclosures and other disclaimers on the disclaimers page. )